-Negative pull-ups are also a great supplementary exercise routine that helps you move onto pull-ups in the course of time.
+Negative pull-ups are also a great supplementary exercise routine that helps you move on to pull-ups with time.

 2. Easier Variation Exercises

-Simple variations of difficult exercises are always available, and some of them for pull-ups include neutral grip pull-ups, chin-ups, assisted pull-ups, inverted body rows, door frame rows, and dumbbell rows.
+Simple variations of difficult exercises are always available.
+Some of them for pull-ups include neutral grip pull-ups, chin-ups, assisted pull-ups, inverted body rows, door frame rows, and dumbbell rows.

-Some of them have been elaborated above for your reference.
+Some of them have been elaborated on above for your reference.